 You won’t find a Roku or Fire TV branded television that isn’t able to connect to a network.

-If you have a modern mid-range TCL TV, for instance, you most likely have Roku built-in which would mean that you have a smart TV.
+If you have a modern mid-range TCL TV, for instance, you most likely have Roku built-in, which would mean that you have a smart TV.
 TCL is one of the most popular producers of TVs right now, and they are well known for their partnership with Roku and for including the Roku interface in many of their TVs.

 Lots of people recommend checking your remote for buttons labeled “Hulu,” “Netflix,” and the like.
 You can give that a shot, but this doesn’t definitively mean that you have a smart TV.
-The reason is that some TV manufacturer’s remote controls are very similar to universal remotes that include lots of options for users, whether they ultimately use them or not.
+The reason is that some TV manufacturers’ remote controls are very similar to universal remotes that include lots of options for users, whether they ultimately use them or not.

 It doesn’t necessarily mean that the TV supports those functions natively out of the box.
 Some remotes will allow you to map buttons to certain functions, such as launching apps like Netflix.

-So, while you can use your remote as another clue to whether or not you have a smart TV, don’t rely solely on that as your answer.
+So, while you can use your remote as another clue as to whether or not you have a smart TV, don’t rely solely on that as your answer.

 Checking your TV’s startup screen